Subscribe

 • Tech support deals with insane customers.

-• Tech support answers the phone; a job even salesmen don’t want.
+• Tech support answers the phone; a job even sales people don’t want.

 • Tech support keeps angry customers at bay while having no power to effect change.